JoRgEXx1899/latam-de-challenge/README.md

 # latam-de-challenge
-Repository for the challenge of
+Repository for the challenge of LATAM Airlines to apply to work as Data Engineer.